mvsenin/Design-Patterns-for-Fontend/001-Singleton/README.md

 This is demo project for **Signleton design pattern**

-The Singleton pattern restricts the class to create only one instance.
+This is on of the **Structural design patterns** that restricts the class to create only one instance.

 It can be considered the basics of global state management libraries such Redux or React Context.